sammlapp/ovenbird-individual-recognition/README.md

 You can run the demo.ipynb python notebook or simply inspect the results to see how our custom trained feature extractor clusters individuals in a feature space, and inspect a few songs.
 First, follow the Environment Setup instructions below, then run the Python Notebook using Jupyter, VS Code, Google Colab, or another notebook manager.

+Running the notebook will create:
+- embeddings (512 features per audio clip) for 100 Ovenbird songs
+- visualization of these features reduced to 2 dimensions and colored by individual label
+- Spectrogram visualizations and interactive audio widgets for a few of the songs

+This notebook takes about 1-2 minutes to run on a modern laptop with a GPU, and 3-10 minutes on a laptop without a GPU.

 ## Reproducing results from the manuscript

 ### 1. Environment Setup

 For Python scripts and notebooks (training, evaluation, mark recapture case study):

-Create a python environment and install dependencies (this command line code snippet assumes you're using conda for managing python environments)
+Create a python environment and install dependencies from the `requirements.txt` file:

+(this command line code snippet assumes you're using conda for managing python environments)

 ```bash